wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Embedding a plot into the work sheet

 _Maxima_ normally instructs the external program _gnuplot_ to open a separate window for every diagram it creates.
-Since many times it is convenient to embed graphs into the work sheet instead _wxMaxima_ provides its own set of plot functions that don’t differ from the corresponding _maxima_ functions save in their name: They are all prefixed by a “wx”.
+Since many times it is convenient to embed graphs into the worksheet instead _wxMaxima_ provides its own set of plot functions that don’t differ from the corresponding _maxima_ functions save in their name: They are all prefixed by a “wx”.
 For example `wxplot2d` corresponds to `plot2d`, `wxplot3d` corresponds to `plot3d`, `wxdraw` corresponds to `draw` and `wxhistogram` corresponds to `histogram`.

 ### Making embedded plots bigger or smaller

-As noted above, the configure dialog provides a way to change the default size plots are created with which sets the starting value of `wxplot_size`.
+As noted above, the configure dialog provides a way to change the default size plots created which sets the starting value of `wxplot_size`.
 The plotting routines of _wxMaxima_ respect this variable that specifies the size of a plot in pixels.
 It can always be queried or used to set the size of the following plots:

 ~~~maxima
 wxplot_size:[1200,800]$